phetsims/perennial/doc/automated-maintenance-process.md

 ### Adding ALL needed patches

-`Maintenance.addAllNeededPatches( patchName )` will add all release branches as needing a patch, which is helpful if you just fixed something in master (every sim is guaranteed to NOT have the change).
+`Maintenance.addAllNeededPatches( patchName )` will add all release branches as needing a patch, which is helpful if you just fixed something in main (every sim is guaranteed to NOT have the change).

 ### Adding/removing filtered needed patches based on a SHA